|Researched by||Dr Heidi Tillin & Jacqueline Hill||Refereed by||Admin|

 However, exposure to synthetic chemical at levels greater than the benchmark may lead to impacts, although no evidence was found for sensitivity of piddocks.
 O'Brien & Dixon (1976) suggested that red algae were the most sensitive group of algae to oil contamination, although the filamentous forms were the most sensitive.
 Laboratory studies of the effects of oil and dispersants on several red algae species (Grandy, 1984 cited in Holt et al., 1995) concluded that they were all intolerant of oil/ dispersant mixtures, with little differences between adults, sporelings, diploid or haploid life stages.
 Cole et al. (1999) suggested that herbicides, such as simazina and atrazine were very toxic to macrophytes.
 Hoare & Hiscock (1974) noted that all red algae was excluded from Amlwch Bay, Anglesey by acidified halogenated effluent discharge.

-No direct evidence was found to assess this pressure at the benchmark.
+No evidence was found to assess this pressure at the benchmark.
 Algae bioaccumulate radionuclides (with extent depending on the radionuclide and the algae species).
-Adverse effects have not been reported at low levels and hence resistance is assessed as ‘High’ and resilience as ‘High’ (by default) so that the biotope is considered to be ‘Not sensitive’ at the pressure benchmark.
+Adverse effects have not been reported at low levels.

 |Not relevant (NR)||Not relevant (NR)||Not sensitive|